Common Name: winter squash

-This squash was first domesticated in southern Mexico.
+Cucurbita argyrosperma is a squash that was first domesticated in southern Mexico.
 It is a monoecious, creeping or climbing, annual vine featuring lobed, ovate leaves with toothed margins and cordate bases.
 Solitary axillary male (three stamens) and female (three stigmas) flowers are yellow to orange.
 Fruits (typically 10-20 pounds each) on hard corky stems come in a variety of sizes often with elongated thick necks and with soft green or white or combination of green/white skin.
 Fruits include silver seed (flesh unpalatable - grown primarily for edible seeds rich in oils) and callicarpa (cushaw-type).

 No serious insect or disease problems.
 Bacterial wilt, fusarium wilt, blossom end rot, downy mildew and powdery mildew may appear.
 Potential insect pests include aphids, cucumber beetles, squash bugs, stink bugs, cutworms, pickleworm and squash vine boreres.
 Watch for mites.
 Spray for insects at night when bees (needed for cross-pollination are less active).